rmzetti/hover-exec/test/readmore.md

 1. The actual tags must either stand alone in a line, or end the line (eg. tags can have comment markers in front of them)
 2. To include lines from another file use the format
 >      `include file_path/name #tag`
->      (nb. file_path can include %c current folder, or %g temp files folder command variables)
+>      nb. file_path can include command variables %c, %d, %g (workspace, current or temp folder)
 >      If the tag is empty (ie. just #) the whole file is used - recursive is not supported

 Here is an example: